 See The Thatched Roofs In Adare

-Adare in County Limerick is known as one of the prettiest towns in Ireland and has been designated a Heritage Town by the Irish government, so it is definitely worth being on your list of places to visit in Ireland.
+Adare in County Limerick is known as one of the prettiest towns in Ireland.
+It has been designated a Heritage Town by the Irish government, so it is definitely worth being on your list of places to visit in Ireland.

 This small village in Ireland used to house workers that were building Adare Manor but now they house craft stores and fine dining restaurants.

 Visit The Wild Nephin Ballycroy National Park

-There are trails throughout Wild Nephin Ballycroy National Park that allow you to view alpine heath, upland grassland, lakes and river catchments.
+There are trails throughout Wild Nephin Ballycroy National Park that allow you to view alpine heath, upland grassland, lakes, and river catchments.

 See Aasleagh Falls

 Aasleagh Falls, also spelled Ashleigh Falls, is also located in County Mayo where the Erriff River meets Killary Harbour, Ireland’s only fjord.

 This waterfall is unique from most of the others.
 Waterfalls in Ireland are normally tall and narrow, but these falls are very wide, making them perfect for photos!

-Bundoran, which can be found in County Donegal, is actually the surf capital of Ireland, putting it on the list of best things to do in Ireland.
+Bundoran, which can be found in County Donegal, is actually the surf capital of Ireland, putting it on the list of best things to do in Ireland for adults.

 Hike White Arrow Route